luiscruz/course_sustainableSE/2025/p1_measuring_software/g10_minecraft_shaders.md

 - This indicates a **significantly lower workload** when shaders are not running.

 ## **Discussion**
 The results from the experiment suggest a noticeable trade-off between graphics quality and energy consumption for Minecraft.
 Although we observed that adding shader packs only increased the execution time by less than 1%, the additional power required to run the game is much more substantial.
 In particular, running Minecraft with shaders draws nearly 50% more power and the statistical significance derived from the t-test aligns with this observation.
-This was to be expected since introducing shaders adds additional overhead/load as the CPU manages the compilation and transfer of shader-related data between the GPU and the rest of the computer at runtime [^shaderanalysis].
+This was to be expected since introducing shaders adds additional overhead/load as the CPU manages the compilation and transfer of shader-related data between the GPU and the rest of the computer at runtime [9].

 This discrepancy highlights an issue for the gaming community as a whole.
-While the environmental and financial implications of increased energy consumption may not be too noticeable at a personal level, the additional energy demand and emissions produced are remarkable for a game with over 200 million monthly active players.
+While the environmental and financial implications of increased energy consumption may not be too noticeable at a personal level, the additional energy demand and emissions produced are remarkable for a game with over 200 million monthly active players [10].

 Considering this, gamers should be more conscious of the economic and environmental impact of shader packs.
-Moreover, developing more computationally efficient shaders and optimizing the game around them would reduce Minecraft’s global environmental footprint while still delivering quality aesthetics for players worldwide[^minecraftplayers].
+Moreover, developing more computationally efficient shaders and optimizing the game around them would reduce Minecraft’s global environmental footprint while still delivering quality aesthetics for players worldwide.

 ## **Limitations**

-- Energy measurements depend on system conditions and may vary slightly.
-- Different shader packs may lead to different power consumption profiles.
-- This experiment does not account for extended gameplay and only considers a limited test duration.
+While our experiment offers extensive insights into the energy impact of shaders in Minecraft, several limitations should be noted:

+**Limited shader configurations**

+For this experiment, we focused our tests on complementary shaders 4.7.2 only.
+Given that different shaders make use of varying rendering techniques and optimizations, we would expect the results to differ substantially as well.

+**Limited test duration**

+The experiment runs only captured the energy consumption over short intervals.
+This may not fully represent realistic gameplay, where extended runtimes can result in accumulated hardware temperatures and increased computational load.

+**Variation in world generation**

+Minecraft’s worlds are generated at random from a maximum possible 18 quintillion combinations [11], which can cause inconsistencies in loading times and game performance across different environments.
+Although we implemented buffer waiting times to mitigate such effects, it may still lead to variations in energy usage in between runs.

+**Interference from background processes**

+Despite our efforts to eliminate as many background processes as possible during our tests to minimise interference, some system tasks cannot be disabled.
+Those processes could have had some minor effect on the energy measurements that we obtained.

+**Limited hardware configurations**

+The experiments were conducted using only one hardware setup.
+We anticipate that the energy consumption profiles would be noticeably different when using alternative setups that consist of other GPUs from Nvidia or AMD, which may have different architectures and capacities.
+Future studies should explore these differences in energy efficiency to provide a more comprehensive understanding.

 ## **Conclusion**